EchoVespy/Simplistic/README.md

 currently the mod fully works on v6, and works on v7 as well except for the environment sprites (natural ground and walls, plus ores)

-Fully sprited by EchoVespy only.
+Fully sprited by EchoVespy#6969 only.